 - An understanding of internal controls.

 Members may be reappointed.
-The Audit Committee chair shall be appointed by the Board President and shall be a Board member.
+The Audit, Risk and Compliance Committee chair shall be appointed by the Board President and shall be a Board member.

 Responsibilities and Procedures